liferay/headlessapis.wedeploy.io/content/docs/content-space/structuredContents/structuredContent.md

 When navigating through the list of entities, the link to each entity can be found with the rel `self`

-You can found more examples in the following [link](/docs/content-space/structuredContent/examples.html).
+You can find more examples in the following [link](/docs/content-space/structuredContent/examples.html).